cul-2016/quiz/README.md

 **Super Admin**
 - Lecturer with super admin privilege.
-- Able to view and delete all users on the platform (Cleints, Lectuerers & Students)
+- Able to view and delete all users on the platform (Clients, Lecturers & Students)
 - Able to Add and Edit clients on the platform
 - Able to download Question Data
 - Able to download Answer Data